-Vicki Boeckman is a well-known pillar of the recorder community in Seattle and Portland, and in demand as a teacher pretty much all over the United States, teaching at workshops across the country and in British Columbia.
+Vicki Boeckman is a well-known pillar of the recorder community in Seattle and in demand as a teacher pretty much all over the United States, teaching at workshops across the country and in British Columbia.
 She is a passionate performer of all styles of music and her career has been a highly rewarding journey performing with wonderful musicians throughout Denmark, Sweden, Norway, Germany, Austria, Italy, England, Scotland and British Columbia.
-She has recorded about 15 CDs with various ensembles and loves playing a wide variety of musical styles.
-Vicki has been the Artistic Director of the PTEMW since 2011.
+She has recorded about 15 Cds with various ensembles and loves playing a wide variety of musical styles.

 Since settling in Seattle in 2004, Vicki has been a featured soloist with the Portland Baroque Orchestra, Portland Opera, Philharmonia Northwest Orchestra and the Skagit Symphony.
 She was a returning guest with choral ensemble Magnificat in the Bay Area from 2008 - 2016, and performs with Seattle Baroque Orchestra, Pacific Music Works, Medieval Women’s Choir and Gallery Concerts.
 Her Seattle-based chamber trio, Ensemble Electra, with violinist Tekla Cunningham and harpsichordist Jillon Stoppels Dupree, specialize in music of the 17th and 18th centuries.
 Her duo with recorder maker David Ohannesian is a popular addition to the Early Music Guild’s School Programs, and is often asked to return to the same schools year after year.
 Vicki is a two-time recipient of the Recorder residency at the Sitka Center for Art and Ecology in Oregon, and a two-time recipient of the Jack Straw Artist Support Program.